blackout314/JSS/README.md

 Json Simple Syndication

-//RSS is old.
-Why not use the fantastic Json?//
+*RSS is old.
+Why not use the fantastic Json?*

 ## example